 - Full ingredient list in descending weight order

-- Major allergen disclosures
+- Major allergen disclosures (consistent with federal FALCPA labeling)

 - Net weight or volume